COVID-19: Delhi govt extends validity of notification on epidemic disease regulations | Health

 - India

-The Lieutenant Governor has extended the validity of the notification issued in March last year on the Delhi Epidemic Diseases COVID-19 Regulations, 2020, according to an official notification issued on Thursday.
+The lieutenant governor has extended the validity of a notification issued in March last year on the Delhi Epidemic Diseases COVID-19 Regulations, 2020, according to official notification.

-The notification was issued by the authorities on March 12, 2020 in exercise of the powers conferred under relevant sections of the Epidemic Diseases Act, 1897.
+The notification was issued by the authorities on March 12, 2020, in the exercise of the powers conferred under the relevant sections of the Epidemic Diseases Act, 1897.

-Delhi's first COVID-19 case was reported in early March 2020, and since then it has seen multiple waves, particularly the last one in April-May, which was particularly brutal.
+Delhi's first COVID-19 case was reported in early March 2020 and since then, it has seen multiple waves, particularly the last one in April-May, which was brutal.

-The number of cumulative cases on Thursday stood at 14,39,311.
-Over 14.13 lakh patients have recovered from the virus, and the death toll due to the coronavirus infection in Delhi stands at 25,089.
+The number of cumulative COVID-19 cases in Delhi stood at 14,39,311 on Thursday.
+Over 14.13 lakh patients have recuperated and the death toll due to the viral disease in the national capital stands at 25,089.

-Delhi on Thursday recorded no death due to COVID-19 while 28 fresh cases were reported with a positivity rate of 0.05 per cent, according to data shared by the city health department.
-PTI KND VIT HDA
+Delhi recorded no death due to COVID-19 on Thursday, while 28 fresh cases were reported with a positivity rate of 0.05 percent, according to data shared by the city health department.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)